 Using the same principles of adjustable steel beams and frames, double deep pallet racking is similar to standard or wide aisle pallet racking.
-It doubles each location's capacity by storing the pallets two-deep.
+Double deep pallet racking doubles each location’s capacity by storing the pallets two-deep.

-Double deep racking doesn't permit access to all the stored pallets.
+Double deep pallet racking doesn’t permit access to all the stored pallets.
 However, this is more than compensated for by the fact it creates an efficient system of stock control, offering a distinct advantage in terms of extra storage space.
-It is best suited to a last in, first out storage system and is ideal for stock with a medium to long-term shelf life.
+Double deep pallet racking is best suited to a last in, first out storage system and is ideal for stock with a medium to long-term shelf life.
 It is not recommended for highly-perishable goods.

 Using pallet handling equipment such as a forklift with a double deep handling attachment or a specialised forklift, this provides access to the pallets.
 The forklift most commonly used is a reach truck or an articulated forklift, which can operate in double deep, narrow aisles.
 A forklift with a hydraulic or telescopic attachment is ideal for double deep pallet racking – hydraulic pumps will move the forks in and out, allowing the operator to place stock in the second row.

 This type of pallet handling equipment reduces the required aisle width and is a cost-effective handling solution that can also reduce possible stock damage when compared with manual fork extensions, offering clear visibility for the handler.